-For more information, see "Failover and Replication in a Cluster" in Using Clusters.
+For more information, see "Failover and Replication in a Cluster" in Using Clusters for Oracle WebLogic Server.

-Automatic Restart for Failed Server Instances
+4.1.3 Automatic Restart for Failed Server Instances

 WebLogic Server self-health monitoring improves the reliability and availability of server instances in a domain.
 Selected subsystems within each WebLogic Server instance monitor their health status based on criteria specific to the subsystem.
 For example, the JMS subsystem monitors the condition of the JMS thread pool while the core server subsystem monitors default and user-defined execute queue statistics.
 If an individual subsystem determines that it can no longer operate in a consistent and reliable manner, it registers its health state as "failed" with the host server.